justinisamaker/isamaker/content/blog/arduino-projection-mapping/index.md

 </div>

 With all of my potentiometers ready to go, it was time to start hooking components up to the Arduino.
-I decided to use an Arduino Micro that that I had sitting around to free up some space inside the box - all that we needed was six analog inputs, and the Micro had more than enough juice to power the project.
+I decided to use an Arduino Micro that that I had sitting around to free up some space inside the box–all that we needed was six analog inputs, and the Micro had more than enough juice to power the project.
 The potentiometers were connected to the power source and ground from the Arduino, and then each of their outputs was sent to the first six analog inputs on the micro.
 All we needed the Arduino to do was to read the values from the potentiometers, and then broadcast that value as a string.

 #### Arduino Code
 The code portion for the Arduino is extremely straightforward.
 The Arduino reads a few values and then sends them on through the serial port.
 The only gotcha is that the code needs to send everything as one string, so inside the loop we're only using `Serial.print` until the last line where we use `Serial.println` to trigger a new line.